 The stonework cleaning and repairs would be carried out in a sensitive, non invasive manner.
 It would not attempt to make the building look new but would instead address defects such as cracking, decay and areas of water ingress.
-This work would therefore help improve the general appearance of the building and would help protect its fabric and long term future.
+This work would therefore improve the quality of the building and the contribution it makes to the Conservation Area

-Overall, it is therefore considered the proposal complies with Policy 7 of NPF4, Policy ENV3 of the LDP, the new development supplementary guidance and Historic Environment Scotland's guidance notes as the development would respectfully alter the building to allow it to meet the needs of the applicant while protecting the integrity of the listed building.
+Overall, it is therefore considered the proposal complies with Policy 7 of NPF4, Policy ENV3 of the LDP and the associated supplementary guidance as the development would respectfully alter the building to allow it to meet the needs of the applicant while protecting the contribution it makes to the wider Conservation Area.